 We tested using a TOGAF lean framework with add-on guidance with several EA Capability engagements.

 Damn it works.
 Accelerates EA teams like a Saturn V.

 This is how open standards are developed.
 Organizations with vanguard knowledge share with their peers.
 We put our thinking out to be examined and improved by peers.
 Other Architecture Forum members have been working on similar efforts.
 The example TRM (Technical Reference Model), III-RM (Integrated Infrastructure Information Reference Model) and TOGAF Business scenarios techniques have been pulled out and published as separate “TOGAF Series” documents.

 Frankly, I’m sorry we didn’t get further with TOGAF 9.1.
 While I’m proud we pulled 200 pages of chaff out of TOGAF with the TOGAF 9.1 upgrade there is a long way to go.
 Conexiam’s team felt it was more useful to put our energy into guidance (World Class papers, the Agile Enterprise Architecture case study with CSC), to help people read past the chaff.

 Without a strong body of guidance there was no place else to put useful stuff.
 We now have a place to put useful stuff.

 Useful stuff put together into consistent guidance, and specialization.
 Without a good home, we all inadvertently turn useful stuff into chaff.
 Specialization and specific guidance gets tucked into the standard.
 Specialization is not universal.
 Inconsistent random guidance without the backstory and context is chaff.

 Hopefully, in the future there will be less chaff in the standard.
 Less distractions from essential concepts.
-Less noise that thoughtful practitioners have to read past to see themselves and see the essential concepts.
+Less noise that thoughtful enterprise architects have to read past to see themselves and see the essential concepts.

 Conexiam’s Next Steps: Sharing More Specific Enterprise Architecture Expertise